-A named Data Controller (DC) will be appointed at each school or organisation within the trust and they will be responsible for the day to day monitoring of their procedures to ensure compliance with the data protection law.
-Guidance will be provided by the Data Protection Officer (DPO) in order to support the DC within each establishment.
-The DC is the first point of contact for individuals whose data the school/organisation processes, and should raise concerns and breaches with the trust DPO.
+A named Data Controller (DC) will be appointed within the Trust and they will be responsible for the day to day monitoring of the procedures to ensure compliance with the data protection law.
+Guidance will be provided by the Data Protection Officer (DPO), in order to support the DC.
+The DC is the first point of contact for individuals whose data the school/college processes and should raise concerns and breaches with the Trust DPO.

-Our DC is Lois Toogood and is contactable via dc@wootton.beds.sch.uk. - this is the Data Controller email address.
+Our Data Controller is Lois Toogood and is contactable via email - dc@wootton.beds.sch.uk.

-5.4 Local Governing Bodies
+5.4 Executive Headteacher

-Local Governing Bodies are responsible for ensuring the school/college complies with the Trust's Data Protection Policy within their setting.
+Executive Headteacher is responsible for ensuring the school/college complies with the Trust's Data Protection Policy within their settings.

-5.5 Head of school/Head of College
+5.5 Head of School/ College